TareqMahbub/admin_clients/README.md

 # Deploy on Linux

--   Generate a public key it with following command (if not exists)
+-   Generate a public key with following command (if not exists)

 ```
 sudo ssh-keygen -t rsa -b 4096
 ```

--   Following commands are "Tested & Confirmed" on Cent OS 8 on AWS
+-   Then, Execute following commands ("Tested & Confirmed" on Cent OS 8)
--   Execute following commands

 ```
 sudo su